-An Event List window is an Event Editor that allows you to insert, delete, and change all MIDI events.
+The Event List window allows you to insert, delete, and change all MIDI events.
 A list of events is displayed vertically in the window (shown above) and each line in the list represents an individual event.
 Each event is shown with its track number, time, MIDI channel number, the kind of the event, and the parameters applicable to the event.